Road signs

 Light signals at level crossings

-Warning of light signals at a level crossing without a gate or barrier ahead
+Advance warning of light signals at a level crossing

 Signs for large or slow vehicles